Skip to main content

 Resources

-Payments via Push to Wallet can be sent to a beneficiary’s PayPal or Venmo wallet using the beneficiary’s email address or mobile phone number that is registered to their account.
+Payments through Push to Wallet can be sent to a beneficiary's PayPal or Venmo wallet using the email address or mobile phone number registered to their account.
+The beneficiary's email address or mobile number must be registered with PayPal or Venmo before payments can be disbursed to these wallets.

 Tip